Rain Barrels — Free Water For Your Garden

 Thus began a search for an affordable way to shred cardboard.
 For all the increase in online purchases as well as the chatter about keeping cardboard out of landfills, it was not an easy task.
 Cardboard is NOT just lots of paper stuck together.
 Waste corrugated cardboard is mainly composed of 52% cellulose, 7% hemicellulose, and 11% lignin – think tree trunk material.
 We tried using a chipper-shredder from a national retailer, thinking that if it could grind up sticks and branches, cardboard should be no problem.
 It jammed on the first run.
 There was a high-end shredder designed for cardboard but it was $700, really for warehouses or distribution centers that apparently reduce lots of boxes daily.
 So I intensified my online research to find something cheaper; useful for a household but able to shred the cardboard for my cardboard composting pile.
 We selected the Bonsaii 3S30 and it works great!
 It’s available at Amazon.com.
 Look at the lovely shreds destined for the compost heap!

-Cardboard shredded for cardboard composting
+Shows the pieces of shredded cardboard ready for cardboard composting livingonthepatio.com

 Keep That Shredder Running